antoinedumez/symfony-7_docker/Readme.md

 - Clone the repository

 - Run `make local-init`
+- Follow the instructions
+- In the bash container opened, run `make local-watch`

 ```
 Your application is available at http://localhost:1080 and your pgadmin at http://localhost:5050.